 Additionally, on behalf of the Board of Public Works, the Treasurer conducts bond sales each year to ensure the state’s ability to meet its fiscal obligations.
 The Treasurer also provides lease-purchase financing of capital and energy equipment for state agencies and handles insurance needs for the state.

 The Executive Division coordinates legislation for the office, reviewing bills and preparing information for fiscal notes, written testimony, and proposed legislation.

 Chief Deputy Treasurer

-The Chief Deputy Treasurer coordinates and leads the operations of the State Treasurer's Office, including the Banking Services, Debt Management, Insurance, Investment, Information Technology and Administration Divisions.
-The Chief Deputy Treasurer advises the Treasurer on matters regarding legislative policy, planning, new technologies and long-term operational challenges, opportunities and strategies.
-Coordination of the State Treasurer's operational functions with other agencies, such as the Comptroller and the Department of Budget and Management, is another responsibility of the Chief Deputy Treasurer.
+The Chief Deputy Treasurer coordinates and leads the operations of the State Treasurer’s Office, including the Budget and Financial Administration, Treasury Management, Debt Management, Insurance, Information Technology, and Maryland 529 Divisions.
+The Chief Deputy Treasurer advises the Treasurer on matters regarding legislative policy, planning, new technologies and long-term operational challenges, opportunities, and strategies.
+Another critical function of the Chief Deputy is coordinating operational functions with other state agencies, such as the Comptroller’s Office and the Department of Budget and Management.

 Deputy Treasurer for Public Policy